 Be sure you will feel proud and focused when you hand over your resume.
 Can you speak to every job, result and accomplishment listed?
 Does your resume reflect your humor, energy, passion and confidence?
 If your resume looks sophisticated and professional, yet you are relaxed and casual, it will be a challenge to help a hiring manager see that you are the same person listed on the pages.

-Have you ever seen a 4-page, single spaced resume?
+Have you ever seen a four-page, single-spaced resume?
 Did you read the whole thing?
-Me neither.
+Me, neither.
 Your resume shouldn't include everything you ever did, from grade school forward, or every accomplishment, award and success you've achieved.
 Your resume should highlight the relevant skills, talents, experiences and value the hiring manager is recruiting for.

 For example, look through each job requirement or job description and identify: